palantir/atlasdb/docs/source/services/timelock_service/reverse-migration.rst

 Step 4: Revert AtlasDB Client Configurations
 --------------------------------------------

-Change the configuration on your AtlasDB clients to not reference TimeLock any longer.
+Remove the ``timelock`` block from your AtlasDB client configurations.
 For more detail on options for using embedded timestamp and lock services, please consult :ref:`Leader Config<leader-config>`.

 Step 5: Shut Down TimeLock Servers